How DEC charities are providing aid as the crisis evolves

 Gaza

-Local partner organisations are integral to DEC charities' response in Gaza, and their deep understanding and connection to their local communities is helping to ensure life-saving aid reaches those who need it most.
+Over the course of the conflict, local partner organisations have been integral to DEC charities' response in Gaza, and their deep understanding and connection to their local communities has helped life-saving aid reaches those who need it most.
+Now, DEC charities and their local partners are working tirelessly to support people in these unimaginably difficult conditions, as they have been doing throughout the crisis.

 Zoe Daniels is Country Director for DEC member charity International Rescue Committee (IRC) in the occupied Palestinian territory.
 She explains:

-“We have partnered with local organisations to reach the most isolated and vulnerable communities, ensuring they receive essential humanitarian aid, including healthcare and food.
+“We partner with local organisations to reach the most isolated and vulnerable communities, ensuring they receive essential humanitarian aid, including healthcare and food.
 This collaboration allows us to continue delivering life-saving support despite the ongoing challenges.”

 With the destruction of much of Gaza’s civilian infrastructure, the delivery of healthcare has become incredibly challenging, especially for older people.
-Recently, as many have been on the move back to their communities and people have become more spread across Gaza, this is even more difficult.
+During the temporary ceasefire many moved back to their communities and were able to access support, however since it’s end many have been forced to move again.

 - Karim Alqassab, Age International’s Humanitarian Programme Manager for the Middle East

-Age International's local partner in northern Gaza is Juzoor, an organisation that is using DEC funds has to establish community healthcare centres in the areas where older people live.
+During the ceasefire period, Age International's local partner in northern Gaza, Juzoor, was using DEC funds to establish community healthcare centres in the areas where older people live.
 They provided more than two million people last year with health and psychological services.

-Majed,* 62, has been receiving support for his heart condition at a Juzoor medical clinic in north Gaza.
+Majed,* 62, was receiving support for his heart condition at a Juzoor medical clinic in north Gaza.
 He describes the clinic as a ‘blessing’.
 “When we came here, they told me this is the Juzoor association.
 It was a great blessing that they provided us with the treatment.”

 Majed* received medical support for a heart condition at a DEC-funded clinic for older people in north Gaza run by Juzoor, a local partner of DEC charity Age International, in February 2025.

-Some examples of how DEC charities have been able to support people in Gaza include:
+Below are some examples of how DEC charities have been supporting people in Gaza since October 2024.

 • Using DEC funds ActionAid have provided hot meals, shelter service, services, and winterisation items to more than 19,000 beneficiaries so far in the central and southern area of Gaza Strip.